 For this trip, there will be a Trek Leader and Sherpa Porters for carrying luggage (2 trekkers = 1 porter).
 This arrangement ensures that if anyone in the group is sick, the trip can still go ahead as planned.
 However, Swiss Nepal Family Trekking can run this trek for the group of any size.
 Generally, the maximum number of trekkers that the company has found optimum is 12.

 All accommodations for the Salpa High Pass (Lukla to Tumlingtar) Lodge Trek are on twin-sharing basis with inclusive costs and are chosen based on standard hygiene and standard of food, services, locations, etc. There will be two styles of accommodations during this trek.
-We will spend Four nights at a Three-Star Hotel in Kathmandu.
+We will spend Four nights at a Deluxe Hotel in Kathmandu.
 During the trek, we will spend Eight nights at standard tea houses or lodges with unheated rooms with wooden beds and foam mattresses.
 We can provide you with attached bath in some major towns; however, tea houses and lodges in some places have only shared washing and toilet facilities.
-We share a room with someone else of the same sex of our group if you are a solo traveler.
+We share a room if you are a solo traveler.
 If you prefer a single room, you may indicate your preferences and obtain a single room for an additional fee.
 Please understand that single rooms are not always possible at tea houses and mountain lodges.
 We will do our best to try and make the appropriate arrangements.